amitaherDW/TrainingAssignments/README.md

-# TrainingAssignments
-JavaScript, JQuery, AJAX training assignments
+# JavaScript, JQuery, AJAX Training Assignments

-Assignments for practicing JavaScript, JQuery and AJAX
+Assignments for practicing JavaScript, JQuery and AJAX on *Salesforce* Platform.